naturale0/naturale0.github.io/_posts/2021-03-04-Real-Analysis-1-Measurable-Space-and-Integration.md

 ---

-This is a lecture note of *Real Analysis (Spring, 2021)* by Prof. Insuk Seo.
+The `[Real Analysis]` series of posts is my memo on the lecture *Real Analysis (Spring, 2021)* by Prof. Insuk Seo.
 The lecture follows the table of contents of *Real and Complex Analysis (3rd ed.)* by Rudin, with minor changes in order.

 In the first chapter, we define measurablility, measure, Borel space and integration with respect to a measure.
 The first part will be a mere list of definitions and properties and I will skip proofs that are easy to be shown.